In 2017, International College of Broadcasting's tuition was $11,830 a year.

-International College of Broadcasting is a private institution, which means it has the same tuition for residents of Ohio as it does for students who live in other states.
+International College of Broadcasting is a private institution, which means it has the same tuition for students from Ohio as it does for students who live in other states.

-Attending an insitution where you qualify for in-state tuition can save significant money on the overall cost of college.
-Be sure to check your state's criteria for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
+Attending a school where you qualify for the reduced tuition offered to state residentscan save students a lot of money on the overall cost of college.
+Take the time to verify your state's guidelines for how to qualify for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be additional requirements as well, depending on where you live.

 International College of Broadcasting has the same tuition for international students as for those from out of state.